devham236/Yap-Away/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the (https://www.mit.edu/~amini/LICENSE.md) for details.